 As an adult who functions in world of solid reality, I know there is no connection between the words Watergate and suicide.
 But, for me, there is a connection between my nostalgia for imagination and my thoughts of suicide.
 The loss of idealism and the dull pain of everyday reality are hard to accept.
 There are, I know very well, other factors, including biological and genetic aspects, that lead to depression and suicide.
 Half of the people I know are or have been on some sort of antidepressant, myself included.
 Still, I suspect our cultural expectations, which shift radically from childhood to adulthood, come into play.

 Perhaps it was an inability to let go of idealism that brought that man to the edge of Suicide Bridge, and, on a wider and wilder tangent, that brings me to write this essay.
-It’s not so simple, of course, as saying I had been thinking of suicide but decided to write an essay instead, but I suspect there are similarities between suicide and memoir.
+Its not so simple, of course, as saying I had been thinking of suicide but decided to write an essay instead, but I suspect there are similarities between suicide and memoir.
 Both offer a means of trying to take control of what we can’t fully control, the end of our lives or the shape of the events within them.
 They are both about plot.
 They are both about some negotiation between the self and this world, between imagination, idealism, and reality, boundaries as fragile and fluid as gates constructed out of water.

-I’m not sure of the exact moment I conceived of this essay, but I began it as I approached 40, and I think it’s a way of making sense of similar mid-life disappointments that plagued my mother and perhaps the man on the bridge.
+Im not sure of the exact moment I conceived of this essay, but I began it as I approached 40, and I think its a way of making sense of similar mid-life disappointments that plagued my mother and perhaps the man on the bridge.
 Failed relationships.
 Stalled careers.
 My mother killed herself the night before her 43rd birthday in April.
 Yes, the cruelest month.
 She was going through her second divorce.
 She was working nights as a phlebotomist, rather than working as an interior designer, which is what she wanted to do.
 She’d planned to go to her 25th high school reunion that summer.
 She was nervous about appearing as a twice-divorced failure.
 She blames the end of her second marriage for her suicide: “I can not seem to accept my break up with [him] and I don’t want to live without him.
 I know that is crazy—it is because of him that I have deteriorated.
 Anyway, he has a new girlfriend—I found out today [and] that has sent me over the edge.”
 The phrase is, of course, a cliché, but appropriate.
 She had decided to jump.
 The pain was so big I doubt she could see outside of herself.
 Mom describes the pain as “a large pressure around [her] heart … [her] stomach … in [her] throat.”
 It’s a feeling I’ve known, too.
 For me, it is more of a dullness so dull it hurts.
 Your eyes are heavy and everything is tinged with darkness.
 It’s hard to move, hard to lift your arms.

 The suicides I find most frightening are the writers and their inheritors.
 Ernest Hemingway did as his father did, and then his granddaughter Margaux followed suit.
 And Spaulding Gray, whose mother chose the same method as my mother did, jumped off a ferry into Long Island Sound.
 Since I’ve begun this essay, Plath’s son, Nicholas Hughes, also killed himself.
-I’m not suggesting that suicidal inclinations are only genetic, merely that suicide somehow seems a more real, perhaps viable, option once someone so close to you has done it.
+Im not suggesting that suicidal inclinations are only genetic, merely that suicide somehow seems a more real, perhaps viable, option once someone so close to you has done it.
 Linda Gray Sexton, daughter of Anne Sexton, who committed suicide not long after Plath, responded to the death of Nicholas Hughes in her opinion piece in The New York Times, “A Tortured Inheritance,” noting similar concerns about family legacy, describing her struggles with suicide.
 She, too, like Plath, has tried to kill herself three times.
 She writes, “But even if there isn’t an absolute genetic component, there certainly is an emotional one.
 When I turned 45, the age at which my mother killed herself, I too began to be drawn to suicide as a way to escape pain.
 This was my inheritance.
 My guess is that I wasn’t alone: hundreds of thousands die by suicide each year.
 And hundreds of thousands of families are damaged by that loss.”

 Like many teenagers, I thought of suicide.
 The suicidal thoughts faded as I went through college.
-However, David Foster Wallace’s suicide, when he was 46, set me off on a fresh round of depression.
+However, David Foster Wallaces suicide, when he was 46, set me off on a fresh round of depression.
 How could so talented and successful a person be suicidally depressed?
 I entered my 40s with trepidation.
 Disappointment loomed like rotten weather forecasts.
 I’d fallen off the tenure track, landing on the less prestigious lecturer line.
 Like my mom’s, my marriage had fallen apart.
 These disappointments brought me to the afternoon I found myself rummaging through the medicine cabinet, household drawers, the kitchen.
 I, thankfully, didn’t have a garage.
 I knew I could never do something violent like shoot myself or slice my wrists, though I thought about it seriously.
 What stopped me then was partly the mess of it—as Dorothy Parker sarcastically recounts in “Résumé,” one “might as well live.”

 I didn’t go farther that afternoon.
 I couldn’t find a method.
 Probably some part of me didn’t really want to, but the appeal of suicide still loomed when depression would slow me to near paralysis.
 I feared my 43rd birthday because I worried I would be a repeat.
 I’ve passed it now, and I feel hesitantly triumphant.
 I can sense that numbness on a horizon behind me, a town I’ve moved on from and don’t want to return to.
 Still, the feeling rests at the edge of my awareness, like emotions from dreams do upon wakening.
 It’s there in the rearview mirror.